 How can a free VPN service afford to operate?
 Simply, it’s because you’re paying for it, albeit indirectly.
 Most free VPNs inject ads into the web pages you visit, but some go even further.
 By storing tracking cookies on your device, it can see exactly what you do online, even after you’ve disconnected from the VPN.
 This enables the service provider to record a wealth of consumer data that can then be sold to third parties without your knowledge.

 It’s not just your personal privacy that’s at risk, but your system security too.
 A 2016 study of free VPNs for Android found that dozens never actually encrypted any user traffic whatsoever.
 This doesn’t even take into account the 38% of surveyed apps that attempted to install malware on the user’s device.
 A well-known service doesn’t guarantee you’re safe either, as shown by the Hola botnet controversy.
-To stay as safe as possible online, we recommend using a reputable VPN service that puts its customers’ privacy first.
+To stay as safe as possible online, we recommend using a reliable VPN service that puts its customers’ privacy first.

 How does The Voice work?